20 Cool Things To Do When Visiting Newark, New Jersey

-From historic landmarks to multicultural cuisine, Newark is a city full of surprises and perfect for a unique day trip or extended visit.
-Plan your journey to uncover its dynamic mix of art, history, and modern attractions.
+From its historic landmarks to its multicultural culinary offerings, Newark is a destination full of surprises, perfect for a day trip or an extended visit.

 1. Discover the Treasures at Newark Museum